Excepticon/excepticon-dotnet/README.md

 ## About

-[Excepticon](https://excepticon.io) is a simple, no-bloat exception monitoring service for .NET applications and services.
+[Excepticon](https://excepticon.io) is an exception monitoring service for .NET applications and services.
 This repository contains the client-side libraries for integrating your .NET applications and services with Excepticon.

 ## Documentation